tdewin/best-practices-guide/resource_planning/backup_server_sizing.md

 All configuration and session information is stored in the configuration database.
 In larger environments the load on the SQL Server hosting the configuration database may be significant and is highly dependent on the amount of concurrently running jobs.
 For more information please see the [Backup Server Database](resource_planning/backup_server_database.md) section of this guide.

 ## Operating system
 The Veeam backup server requires Microsoft Windows 2008 R2 or later.
-The latest version of Windows OS is always recommended (currently Microsoft Windows 2012 R2) as it will also support restoring from virtual machines with ReFS file systems or Windows Server Deduplication enabled.
+The latest supported version of Windows OS is always recommended (currently Microsoft Windows 2012 R2) as it will also support restoring from virtual machines with ReFS file systems or Windows Server Deduplication enabled.

 For the full list of supported operating systems, please refer to the corresponding [System Requirements](https://helpcenter.veeam.com/backup/vsphere/system_requirements.html#backup_server) section of the Veeam User Guide.

 ## Disk space
 This section explains what folders you should plan for when preparing